RinaldoBenaccetta/isidom/src/doc/introduction.md

 // Will be minified like this :

 document.getElementById('myId').classList.add(...['myNewClass','anotherClass','andAgain')
-// That make 89 characters.
+// That makes 89 characters.
 ```

 The same example with Isi :